alvsanand/distributed-tracing-workshop/docs/laboratory-01/README.md

 ## 1. Installing Minikube

-Depending of your OS, you will have different options for installing Minilube.
+Depending of your OS, you will have different options for installing Minikube.

 :::: tabs type:border-card